tdiary/tdiary-io-rdb/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your tDiary's Gemfile.local:

     gem 'tdiary-io-rdb'

 And then execute:

     $ bundle

-Or install it yourself as:

-    $ gem install tdiary-io-rdb

 ## Usage